kmuthukk/yugabyte-db/docs/building-document-store-on-rocksdb.md

 application data caching.

 In this document, we explain our rationale for selecting RocksDB as a foundational building block  for YugaByte DB.
-We also highlight how we model rows in YugaByte DB as documents that then  get stored as multiple  key-value pairs in RocksDB.
+We also describe how we model rows in YugaByte DB as documents that then  get stored as multiple  key-value pairs in RocksDB.

 <h2 style="text-align: left;">Why Does a Database Need Another Database?</h2>

-You may be wondering why a database like <a href="https://github.com/YugaByte/yugabyte-db">YugaByte DB</a> depends on another database like RocksDB.
+One might wonder why a database like <a href="https://github.com/YugaByte/yugabyte-db">YugaByte DB</a> depends on another database like RocksDB.
 While both have the letters “DB” in their name, they serve significantly different needs.